Quick Answer

 2. Implementation Cost

-Implementation cost is the fee charged by the ERP vendor or implementation partner to configure the system, migrate your data, integrate with existing tools, and manage the go-live process.
-This is typically the largest single cost component — and the one most frequently underestimated by businesses evaluating ERP for the first time.
+This is the fee to configure the system, migrate data, integrate tools, and manage go-live.
+It’s typically the largest single cost — and the one most often underestimated.

 Implementation cost is driven by several factors:

-- Business complexity: The more complex your workflows, the more configuration work is required
+- Business complexity: more complex workflows need more configuration.

-- Number of modules: Implementing inventory, finance, procurement, and CRM simultaneously costs more than starting with one or two modules
+- Number of modules: deploying many modules at once costs more than starting with one or two.

-- Customization requirements: Standard configurations are cheaper than heavily customized implementations
+- Customisation requirements: standard configurations are cheaper than heavily customised ones.

-- Data migration complexity: The volume and quality of existing data significantly affects migration cost
+- Data migration complexity: the volume and quality of existing data affects cost.

-- Integration requirements: Connecting ERP to existing eCommerce platforms, payment gateways, or third-party tools adds cost
+- Integration requirements: connecting to eCommerce, payment gateways, or third-party tools adds cost.

-For SMEs using a phased implementation approach — starting with 2–3 core modules — implementation costs are significantly lower than full enterprise deployments.
-Read our guide on how SMEs can start ERP without complexity to understand how phased implementation reduces both cost and risk.
+For SMEs using a phased approach — starting with 2–3 core modules — implementation costs are much lower.
+Read our guide on how SMEs can start ERP without complexity to see how phased implementation reduces both cost and risk.

 Typical implementation cost range for SMEs: